civicteam/lexi/packages/lexi/README.md

 ##### encrypt(plaintext: Record`<string, unknown>`, did: string): Promise`<string>`

 Encrypt an object for a DID.
-The payload will be encrypted for the DID by adding a new Verification Method to it based on Lexi:
+The payload will be encrypted for the DID by adding a new key agreement to it based on Lexi:

 ```typescript
 const keyPair = await generateX25519KeyPairFromSignature(